NamrathaSeemantula/APS/README.md

 Users module has a list of all users and all details about them including their blogs,posts and queries

-The project's user interface is built with HTML, CSS, and JavaScript, while the backend is developed using Django.
+The project's user interface is designed using HTML, CSS, and JavaScript for an attractive and interactive experience.
+On the other hand, the backend operations are handled by Django, ensuring smooth data management and functionality.